federicca/federicca/README.md

-### Hi there 👋
+## Hi there 👋 I'm Federica.
+I live in the beautiful Hudson Valley with my dog Bowie.

+### If you picture a Venn diagram of Strategic thinking, Design and user focus, and technical chops, I like to think that I belong in that middle intersection.

 <!--
 **federicca/federicca** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-If you picture a Venn diagram of Strategic thinking, Design and user focus, and technical chops, I like to think that I belong in that middle intersection.

 Here are some ideas to get you started: